-Timetable for primary school admissions, September 2022 intake
+Timetable for primary school admissions, September 2023 intake

-|16 November 2021||Letters sent to parents with common application form and online details
+16 November 2022 - letters sent to parents with common application form and online details

-|15 January 2022||Closing date for return of forms or online applications
+15 January 2023 - closing date for return of forms or online applications

-|16 April 2022||Emails and / or letters to parents confirming outcome of application|
+16 April 2023 - emails and / or letters to parents confirming the outcome of their application

 How school places are allocated

-- All preferences for a school, whether they are first, second or third preference, will be considered equally
+- All preferences for a school, whether they are first, second, or third preference, will be considered equally

-Parents are then offered a place at the school with the highest preference that can be met.
+Parents are then offered a place at their highest-preference school which has places available.

 If you have questions about school admissions, you can check our frequently asked questions page for the answers.

 If a school is unable to offer your child a place, you can appeal against the decision.
 You can request an appeal for every school which could not offer your child a place.

 If appeals are pending, places will still be allocated from the waiting lists before appeals are heard.